felixge/faster-than-c/README.md

 Looking at this graph, it seems that there is a correlation between the maximum heap total reached in between GC cycles, and the throughput of the benchmark.
-So it now seems reasonable to hypothesize that there is a memory leak, either in both parser, or the setup of the benchmark, causing a performance regression over time.
-So if I was to publish my results at this point, I would include these insights into my error analysis.
+So it now seems reasonable to hypothesize that there is a memory leak, either in both parsers, or the setup of the benchmark, causing a performance regression over time.

+If I was to publish my results at this point, I would include these insights into my error analysis.
 If I had more time, I would dig deeper until I can produce a clean data set for making my points.